Blendify/blender-manual/blender_docs/manual/modeling/surfaces/introduction.rst

 several attributes that separate them but the most important is that a NURBS curve has a single interpolation axis (U) and a NURBS surface has two interpolation axes (U and V).

-However, you can have "2D" surfaces made oF-Curves (using the :doc:`extrusion tools </modeling/curves/editing/extrude>`, or, to a lesser extent, the filling of closed 2D curves.
+However, you can have "2D" surfaces made of curves (using the :doc:`extrusion tools </modeling/curves/editing/extrude>`, or, to a lesser extent, the filling of closed 2D curves.
 And you can have "1D" curves made of surfaces, like a NURBS surface with only one row (either in U or V direction) of control points produces only a curve...